USPTO Examiner BAAJOUR SHAHIRA - Art Unit 3666

 Appeal Withdrawal and Reconsideration

-This examiner withdraws rejections or reopens prosecution in 100.0% of appeals filed.
-This is in the 97% percentile among all examiners.
+This examiner withdraws rejections or reopens prosecution in 50.0% of appeals filed.
+This is in the 20% percentile among all examiners.
 Of these withdrawals, 100.0% occur early in the appeal process (after Notice of Appeal but before Appeal Brief).
-Strategic Insight: This examiner frequently reconsiders rejections during the appeal process compared to other examiners.
-Per MPEP § 1207.01, all appeals must go through a mandatory appeal conference.
-Filing a Notice of Appeal may prompt favorable reconsideration even before you file an Appeal Brief.
+Strategic Insight: This examiner rarely withdraws rejections during the appeal process compared to other examiners.
+If you file an appeal, be prepared to fully prosecute it to a PTAB decision.
+Per MPEP § 1207, the examiner will prepare an Examiner's Answer maintaining the rejections.

 Petition Practice